We are located at 479 Jessie St in downtown San Francisco one block off of the Powell St BART station.

 You will also have the opportunity to pitch to press, corporate partners, angel investors, and venture capitalists during and at the end of the program at Demo Day.

 IndieBio receives 8% equity in exchange for the share purchase agreement.
-The $250,000 convertible loan note is at a 3 million dollar cap.
+The $250,000 ACE is at a 3 million dollar cap.

 All you need to apply is a well thought out idea with the science worked out at least in principle and a good team (two co-founders minimum).
 We’ll help you with all the rest.